This post may contain affiliate links. See my privacy policy for details.

 Tips for Roasting a Tender, Juicy Pork Loin

-- Searing in the juices at that high heat of 450°F to start is what makes this the best pork loin recipe around .Once you sear those in, you aren’t losing the moisture into the oven as badly.
+- Searing the juices at 450°F to start makes this the best pork loin recipe around.Once you sear those in, you don’t lose the moisture as badly in the oven.
 You then turn down the oven and cook it lower than usual, which also helps to make it a moist roast pork.

-- The butter and olive oil crust on top is really important.
-It helps to form a barrier on the top fat that helps keep the roast moist and also once melted provides the vegetables and the bottom of the roast with moisture.
+- The butter and olive oil crust on top is essential.
+It helps to form a barrier on the top fat that helps keep the roast moist.
+Once melted, it also provides moisture to the vegetables and the bottom of the roast.

 If you are looking for other pork recipes, try my recipes for: